 - In the pilot episodes only, a penalty space marked "Off The Air" eliminated the contestant landing on that category from further play.
-From the second episode onward, all contestants played two standard rounds, with the lowest-performing contestant eliminated thereafter.
+From the first aired episode onward, all contestants played two standard rounds, with the lowest-performing contestant eliminated thereafter.

 - One early episode had all three contestants eliminated at the first commercial break due to "being completely clueless."
 (Although it's not clear if the three contestants were actors or if they legitimately performed poorly.)

-- Expository Title Theme Tune: "Kenny wasn't like the other kids...
+- Expository Theme Tune: "Kenny wasn't like the other kids...
 Remote Control!"

 - Ms. Fanservice: Kari.
 The other hostesses, to an extent.